5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 The following UPDATE statement is used to modify an existing record in the EmployeeDetails table.

--- Update Salary based on Id
+-- Update Salary based on employee Id

 UPDATE EmployeeDetails SET Salary = 80000